baseapp/liveide/README.md

 Live IDE
 ========

-Online / Offline browser based IDE for Python.
+Online / Offline browser based IDE for Python (and not only).

+Try LiveIDE on heroku: http://liveide.herokuapp.com

 Requirements
 ============